otienojoseph/alx-higher_level_programming/0x03-python-data_structures/README.md

 - 6-print_matrix_integer: Prints a matrix of integers
 - 7-add_tuple: Function that adds 2 tuples together
 - 8-multiple_returns: Function that returns a tuple with the length of string and first character
+- 9-max_integer: Function that finds biggest integer of a list